LeChatP/RootAsRole/README.md

 To launch the apache service using our module, the administrator should follow these steps:

-	1- Grant the privilege cap_bet_bind_service to the user by editing capabilityRole.conf file,
+	1- Grant the privilege cap_bet_bind_service to the user by editing capabilityRole.xml file,

-	2- Define a script (lets call it runapache.sh) that has the follwing commands: source /etc/apache2/envvars /usr/sbin/apache2
+	2- Define a script (lets call it runapache.sh) that has the following commands: source /etc/apache2/envvars /usr/sbin/apache2

 	3-as a root, run the following command: